bay3s/grid/readme.md

 ### Reward calculation

 Each step, the reward is calculated based on the "tile" on which the agent lands after taking an action.

+The rewards given for each action are based on the following criteria:
   * 0 - empty tile (one without fire / goal)
   * 1 - goal
   * -1 - fire